Who Can Install Gas Appliances?

 Invalidated Insurance Coverage

 The history of repairs can also impact the future sale of the prop.
-A home inspector will consider any installed gas appliances to see whether they are permitted and that the repair technician followed the correct procedures at the time of installation.
+A home inspector will consider any installed gas appliances to see whether they are permitted and that the repair technician followed the correct procedures at the installation time.

 A professional installer can remove an old appliance as part of the service and save you the trouble and cost of having to dispose of it yourself.